 Going back to the point I made earlier it’s almost impossible unless you pay for the pro plan.

 The basic, free, service doesn’t allow any sort of printing from the reader so you would need to make the raw pdf file available for download elsewhere on your website.

 The premium account allows individual pages to be printed out.

 Once you’ve upgraded your account, you simply click on the pencil icon to edit the publication’s settings and choose “Allow this document to be printed” from the “Sharing” tab.

 Calameo Alternative Packed with Advanced Features That Don’t Cost Extra

 One of the best free Calameo alternatives is Yumpu.com.
-It is a free service that includes all the essentials and more:
+It is a free service that includes many of the Calameo pro features as free features:

 • Ability to integrate your own branding